ExpHP/lammps-sys/doc/linking-a-system-library.md

 If you want cmake to install headers and the pkgconfig file, you'll need to supply `-DBUILD_LIB=yes -DBUILD_SHARED_LIBS=yes` to the initial `cmake` command. (notice that it does not install headers or pkgconfig info when building a static library).

 If you're going the cmake route, you are advised not to use `stable_22Aug2018` release.
-It has numerous bugs in its CMakeLists.txt that are fixed in the `patch_31Aug2018` release, such as incomplete definitions for `PKG_USER-OMP`, and a trailing `@` in the `liblammps.pc` file.
+It has numerous bugs in its CMakeLists.txt that are fixed in the following patch releases, such as a dysfunctional `PKG_USER-OMP`, and a trailing `@` in the `liblammps.pc` file.
+The first "good" release is `patch_18Sep2018`.

 ### Example installation